An orientation to the Community Sacred Fire Ceremony

 No charge for ceremony – healthy relationship

-There is no charge for ceremony but it does take a huge amount of time, work and energy to bring together this experience.
+There is no charge for the ceremony but it does take a huge amount of time, work and energy to bring together this experience.
 The reason for there being no charge is so that finances do not stand in the way of anyone attending and seeking healing.
 If you are in a position to afford to donate it is a wonderful way of expressing your value for the experience and supporting those holding the ceremony to live.
 We honour the roots of the work through donation of some of what we receive back to the Pine ridge reservation where material resources are very scarce even as the cultural heritage is so rich.
 Please give what you can, with no pressure.

 With love